Tuition Assistance and Scholarships

 Your coworkers, friends, and family that are Arizona taxpayers can redirect their taxes and are often willing, but you may have to explain it.
 The IBE or TOPS website has a good explanation and words to say.
 A single filer can redirect up to $1,089 of their tax liability, 90% which can go to tuition (the scholarship organization, not the school, keeps the other 10%).
 Married taxpayers can redirect up to $2,177.
 Check with your accountant, TurboTax or H&R Block (each agent is trained on how the tax credits work) if you want to know all the fine print.
 Just know that on the surface level, it works, its legal, and it allows families just like you to send their children to Christ the King for FREE.

-By law, you cannot designate your own child, and you are not allowed to swap donations with another family, so we ask that you, as a current parent, make your tax-credit donation to Christ the King through Catholic Education Arizona.
+By law, you cannot designate your own child, and you are not allowed to swap donations with another family.
+Christ the King promotes that you, as a current parent, make your tax-credit donation to Christ the King through Catholic Education Arizona.